jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 {% include figure.html width="300" height="237" image="002-cylinder-with-ball.jpg" alt="Cylinder with ball of water" %}

 "Now, Fabian.
-If I let time run for just a moment--a half second or so--and then stop it again, what will happen?"
+If I let time run for just a moment---a half second or so---and then stop it again, what will happen?"

 Fabian pointed to the cylinder.
 "The water will spread out and make a mess."